 - 1. 76% of those who participated in the survey reported having a high level of knowledge of PAP. - 2.
 Appraisal and review are used interchangeably in the majority of cases (42.63%). - 3.
-Alignment of performance planning with company goals and objectives was rated favourably by 70.79 percent of respondents. - 4.
+Alignment of performance planning with company goals and objectives was rated favorably by 70.79 percent of respondents. - 4.
 36.28% of respondents said that KPIs are determined by organisational objectives.
 The other replies to the question on how to establish KPAs in light of corporate goals, personal strengths, and team needs were more or less evenly split. - 5.
+Dr.Naveen Prasadula A Review of Literature on Analysis of performance management in the field of information technology - 6.
 According to the results, 44.24% of respondents work in an environment where superiors conduct performance reviews.
-Next came evaluations by one's superiors, followed by evaluations by one's customers, subordinates, and peers, and finally a 360-degree evaluation (4.6% of respondents). - 6.
-According to the results, 80.53 percent of respondents said that quantitative and qualitative factors were both considered when assigning ratings.

-- 7. In the self-evaluation forms, 77.87% of respondents said that they were aware of the relevant factors. - 8.
+Next came evaluations by one's superiors, followed by evaluations by one's customers, subordinates, and peers, and finally a 360-degree evaluation (4.6% of respondents). - 7.
+According to the results, 80.53 percent of respondents said that quantitative and qualitative factors were both considered when assigning ratings. - 8.
+In the self-evaluation forms, 77.87% of respondents said that they were aware of the relevant factors. - 9.
 Findings showed that following a performance assessment, the appraiser provides open and transparent comments to 50.44 percent of respondents.
-Then, 398.2 percent of people said they had gotten their share of the anticipated performance. - 9.
-There was a significant increase in the percentage of those who said they get individual counselling and advice after their performance assessment (60.17%). - 10.
-The majority of employees (66.37 percent) agree that their opinions and suggestions are valued by the company. - 11.
-51.32 percent of participants in the survey attested that they get nominations for training programmes as a result of their performance reviews. - 12.
-53.11% of people said they felt appreciated by the general population. - 13.
-Results show that over half of respondents (55.75%) believe that performance reviews should focus on an employee's specific performance. - 14.
-A total of 51.32 percent of participants said their company does performance reviews twice a year. - 15.
+Then, 39.82 percent of people said they had gotten their share of the anticipated performance. - 10.
+There was a significant increase in the percentage of those who said they get individual counseling and advice after their performance assessment (60.17%). - 11.
+The majority of employees (66.37 percent) agree that their opinions and suggestions are valued by the company. - 12.
+51.32 percent of participants in the survey attested that they get nominations for training programmes as a result of their performance reviews. - 13.
+53.11% of people said they felt appreciated by the general population. - 14.
+Results show that over half of respondents (55.75%) believe that performance reviews should focus on an employee's specific performance. - 15.
+A total of 51.32 percent of participants said their company does performance reviews twice a year. - 16.
 Three-and-a-half percent (37.5%) of those surveyed said their present performance management system is helpful in reaching organisational goals.
-Then, 34.51% of them said they would pick up the pace to meet market expectations. - 16.
-The current performance management approach is judged to improve operational efficiency by 20.35 percent of respondents. - 17.
-A total of 64.60 percent of respondents agreed that the company's performance management system aids in the distribution of merit pay, as shown by the study's results. - 18.
-An overwhelming majority of respondents (77.87%) said that promotion choices are tied into the company's performance management system. - 19.
-Sixty-nine point one percent of those surveyed said that taking part in the performance evaluation process improved workplace relationships. - 20.
+Then, 34.51% of them said they would pick up the pace to meet market expectations. - 17.
+The current performance management approach is judged to improve operational efficiency by 20.35 percent of respondents. - 18.
+A total of 64.60 percent of respondents agreed that the company's performance management system aids in the distribution of merit pay, as shown by the study's results. - 19.
+An overwhelming majority of respondents (77.87%) said that promotion choices are tied into the company's performance management system. - 20.
+Sixty-nine point one percent of those surveyed said that taking part in the performance evaluation process improved workplace relationships. - 21.
 When asked whether a performance management system aids in the formation of long-term professional objectives, 54.86 percent of respondents said it did.